 If you have ever taken bids for janitorial cleaning and have seen a wide range of pricing, there are some common sense reasons why this happens.
 The Building Services Contractors Association International (BSCAI) is our national trade organization and they have statistics from many contractors around our country and around the world.
 No matter who is giving you a bid, approximately 70% of every dollar quoted is going to pay the wages and payroll taxes of the cleaning personnel.
 Only about 3% is going to profit.
 So if you have a wide range of pricing, then rest assured that the difference is in the labor.
 It could primarily be in the number of cleaning hours in each proposal or a combination of that and the wages that they plan on paying their cleaners.

-So what can you do to sift through this?
 I think that there are basic questions to ask that you have every right to know.
 Not every cleaning company agrees with me on this, but if you are trying to make a comparison, then it is very important that you know the answers to the following 2 basic questions.

 How many cleaning hours per evening do you have included in your proposal?
 What wage are you going to be paying your cleaners?